What does the Title IX Office investigate?

 An investigation will consist of not only you providing information, but information will also be gathered from the person(s) accused (called a Respondent) and any witnesses who may have personally observed or directly witnessed the incident that is the subject of the complaint.

 You will be provided with the opportunity to see the report that results from the investigation, and can request further information or questioning.
 Following the end of the investigation, there may be a student conduct hearing depending upon the results of the investigation to determine whether there is responsibility for violating the Student Conduct disciplinary code.

 These steps will be explained to you throughout the process.
 See the complete Title IX Grievance Process.

 Confidentiality & Notifications

-When you make a report, the Title IX Coordinator will explain more to you about confidentiality.
+When you make a report, the Equal Opportunity and Title IX Coordinator will explain more to you about confidentiality.

 - If you would like the matter to be investigated, then it is required that the other party involved be notified that you made the complaint.

-- If you are not comfortable with this, the Title IX Coordinator can discuss with you the supportive measures that can be offered to you or alternative ways to attempt to remedy the situation.
+- If you are not comfortable with this, the Equal Opportunity and Title IX Coordinator can discuss with you the supportive measures that can be offered to you or alternative ways to attempt to remedy the situation.

 - Can I make a complaint anonymously?You can report an incident of sexual assault anonymously.
 Report a complaint online and select the "Remain Anonymous" checkbox.
 Remember, however, that if you make an anonymous report, it may limit the actions the University can take without all of the information.